 - Pure white (RGB 255.255.255) is treated by Memory-Map as a transparent layer, so if you need something white, pick a light cream colour instead.
 I found that RGB 255.251.240 gives a decent looking shade

 Somewhere in the configuration for Memory-Map is an entry which determines which pixel in the icon is placed over coordinates.
 In mine, it’s set to about 16,16 and I drew icons that are about 20 pixels square in size (always at the top right of a 32×32 frame.
-This means that, when being drawn by Memory-Map, the icon appears mainly to the top-left of the coordinates.
+This means that the icon is mainly to the top-left of the coordinates when you see it in Memory-Map.
 For caches that are directly on a public footpath that’s advantageous, because the icon mainly covers the whitespace above the path on the map rather than covering the path.

 Enough with the chat, how do I use this for myself